Lottery7game/.github/Profile/README.md

 You can now proceed to login and start playing.

-How to Login to Lottery7 Game
+# How to Login to Lottery7 Game?

 After completing registration, you can log in easily: